christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 2) Manually reconstructing through colmap
 - Navigate at {2}/colmap/build by typing in the terminal "cd {2}/colmap/build"
 - Open the colmap GUI by typing in the terminal "colmap gui"
-- At the GUI navigate File -> Project
+- At the GUI navigate File -> New project
-- Click "New" at the Database section, navigate inside the dataset directory created, located at {6}/projects/* where the * is the name of the directory containing the dataset you want to reconstruct, name it "database", click "Save"
+- Click "New" at the "Database" section, navigate inside the dataset directory created, located at {6}/projects/* where the * is the name of the directory containing the dataset you want to reconstruct, name it "database", click "Save"
-- Click "Select" on Images section, navigate to {6}/projects/*/output_dataset_images directory and click open
+- Click "Select" at the "Images" section, navigate to {6}/projects/*/output_dataset_images directory and click open
 - Click "Save"
-- File -> Save project, navigate at {6}/projects/* directory and name it "project"
+- File -> Save project, navigate at {6}/projects/* directory, name it "project" , slick "Save"

 ![image](https://github.com/VIS4ROB-lab/vrg_colmap_reconstruction_evaluation/assets/113234371/a336bf98-323f-4ed6-abdc-60ca92ffacc8 "This is the structure you should have")